-PHI 4495 Selected Topics in Philosophy (3)

-Advanced study of a designed topic of special interest Prerequisites: PHI 2203 or 2204 or permission of
+PHI 4493-94 Guided Independent Study (1-3) Guided independent study of a designed topic of special interest.
+Prerequisites: PHI 2203 or 2204 or permission of instructor.

-instructor.

-- PHYSICS COURSES (PHY) - PHY 2252 General Physics I (3) An introduction to the laws of mechanics and thermodynamics.
+PHI 4495 Selected Topics in Philosophy (3) Advanced study of a designed topic of special Prerequisites: PHI 2203 or 2204 or permission of instructor PHI 4499 Internship in Philosophy (1-3) Supervised work in an agency that can provide practical experience in the field of study.
+Prerequisite: Senior standing, at least 2.5 GPA, 12 hours in upper-division courses in the field, and permission of supervising instructor, department chair, and/or dean.
+Course may be repeated for credit with permission of instructor.
+PHYSICS COURSES (PHY) PHY 2252 General Physics I (3) An introduction to the laws of mechanics and thermodynamics.
 Prerequisite: MTH 1114.
-Co-requisite: PHY L252.
-PHY L252 - General Physics I Lab (1) Laboratory work emphasizes basic principles of mechanics and thermodynamics, the use of measuring instruments, and the interpretation of data.
-Co-requisite: PHY 2252.
+Co-requisite: PHY L252 PHY L252 General Physics I Lab (1) Laboratory work emphasizes basic principles of mechanics and thermodynamics, the use of measuring instruments, and the interpretation of Co-requisite: PHY 2252.

 PHY 2253 General Physics II (3) An introduction to the laws of optics, electricity and magnetism.
 Prerequisite: PHY 2252/L252.
 Co-requisite: PHY L253.
-PHY L253 General Physics II Lab (1) Laboratory work emphasizes basic principles of electricity, magnetism and optics, the use of measuring instruments, and the interpretation of data.
-Co-requisite: PHY 2253.
-PHY 2262 Physics I with Calculus (3) Introduction to the principles and laws of mechanics and thermodynamics, utilizing the methods of calculus.
-Co-requisite: MTH 1125 or higher math course, PHY L262.
-PHY L262 Physics I with Calculus Lab (1) Laboratory work emphasizes basic principles of thermodynamics and mechanics, the use of measuring instruments, and the interpretation of data.
+PHY L253 General Physics II Lab (1) Laboratory work emphasizes basic principles of electricity, magnetism and optics, the use of measuring instruments, and the interpretation of Co-requisite: PHY 2253.

+PHY 2262 Physics I with Calculus (3) Introduction to the principles and laws of mechanics and thermodynamics, utilizing the methods of calculus Co-requisite: MTH 1125 or higher math course, PHY L262.

+PHY L262 Physics I with Calculus Lab (1)

+Laboratory work emphasizes basic principles of thermodynamics and mechanics, the use of measuring instruments, and the interpretation of

 Co-requisite: PHY 2262.

-PHY 2263 Physics II with Calculus (3) Introduction to the principles of electricity, magnetism and optics, utilizing the methods of calculus.
-Prerequisite: PHY 2262/L262.
-Co-requisite: PHY L263.

-PHY L263 Physics II with Calculus Lab (1)

-Laboratory work emphasizes basic principles of electricity, magnetism and optics, the use of measuring instruments, and the interpretation of data.

-Co-requisite: PHY 2263.